 We have uploaded the presentations from the event, and they are available for download.

 Video and resources from our 2012 Java, hardware, and Kinect beta seminar at Stuyvesant High School in December, 2011.

-A document published by our Software Engineering division in 2011 with solutions to common Driver Station issues.
+A document published by our Software Engineering department in 2011 with solutions to common Driver Station issues.

 Fundraising is a very important aspect of maintaining any FIRST Robotics team.
 Here is a guide to help you raise money.

 A robotics team can sound very intimidating to a high school student, especially one who has no prior experience.
 However, the more people on a team, the more ideas and manpower the team has, and the better the robot will inevitably be.
 Here are a few ways to help your team grow and retain anywhere from over ten to over one hundred members.